faceit/frontend-coding-challenge/README.md

 #### GET

-Returns a list of tournaments.
+Get a list of tournaments.

 ##### Query Parameters